zeroc-ice/ice/php/BuildInstructionsLinuxOSX.md

 `--with-config-file-scan-dir` in the "Configure Command" entry.
 If present, you can create a file in `/etc/php.d` that contains the directive to load the Ice extension.
-For example, create the file `/etc/php.d/ice.ini` containing the following line on Linux:
+For example, create the file `/etc/php.d/ice.ini` containing the following line:

     extension = IcePHP.so

-Or on OS X:

-    extension = IcePHP.dy

 If PHP does not support the `/etc/php.d` directory, determine the path name of PHP's configuration file as reported by the `php -i` command:

     Configuration File (php.ini) Path => /etc/php.ini

-Open the configuration file and append the following line on Linux:
+Open the configuration file and append the following line:

     extension = IcePHP.so

-Or on OS X:

-    extension = IcePHP.dy

 You can verify that PHP is loading the Ice extension by running the command shown below: